BrainTwister/docker-devel-env/README.md

 ### Persistent storage

-The data in the container can be made persitent by using a [docker volume](https://docs.docker.com/storage/volumes/) `home` for the home directory `/home/user`.
+The data in the container can be made persistent by using a [docker volume](https://docs.docker.com/storage/volumes/) `home` for the home directory `/home/user`.